AP Physics Class and Physics Olympiad Camp

 AP Physics Class and Physics Olympiad Camp Admission and Placement

-Please choose your desired course below and apply.
+Please fill out the form below to apply.
 Please provide as much detailed information on the student’s background as possible:

-* Background Information (not required for returning students): Please provide the student’s background.
-Please include student’s academic achievements, competition experience, any Honors or AP Courses taken, any year-round or summer advanced courses/camps that the student has participated in.
+Background Information (not required for returning students): Please provide the student’s background.
+Please include student’s academic achievements, GPA, any Honors or AP Courses taken, competition experience, any year-round or summer advanced courses/camps that the student has participated in.

 We will get back to you with an admission decision and payment details if the student is admitted.
-All students will take a placement test in the morning of the first instructional day and assigned to their appropriate groups.
-We continuously monitor our students’ progress and make adjustments to their assignments when necessary.
-If you would like to discuss your child’s placement, please do not hesitate to give us a call or email us at email@example.com
+All students will take a placement test on the first instructional day of our summer camps and will be assigned to their appropriate groups.
+We continuously monitor our students’ progress throughout the camp and make adjustments to their assignments when necessary.
+If you would like to discuss your child’s placement, please do not hesitate to give us a call or email us at [email protected]

 AP Physics Class and Physics Olympiad Camp ApplicationClick Here To Apply

-* Subject to agreement with Harvard University.
-Camp place, dates and times will be finalized after the agreement is signed with Harvard University.
-This event is not owned, controlled, supervised or sponsored by Harvard University or any of its schools or programs.
+* This event is not owned, controlled, supervised or sponsored by Harvard University or any of its schools or programs.